dzaninov/OpenVPN/README.md

 remote vpn2.example.com
 remote vpn3.example.com
 ```
+Uncomment Linux or Windows section.

+Replace vpn?.example.com with chosen servers.

 Place the namecheap.crt and namecheap.auth in the same folder where config file is.

-Replace vpn?.example.com with chosen servers.

 ## Verify